Our NYC Culinary Group does it again: delicious Mexican fare served up with style

 and a penchant for great timing

-and this was the best one I have ever had!
+and this was the best one I have had.

 we enjoyed